 - Campus Life

-Vice Provost for Academic Policies and Governance, Associate Dean of Humanities and Associate Professor of History Affiliation: NYU Abu Dhabi
+Vice Provost for Academic Policies and Governance, Program Head, Associate Professor of History Affiliation: NYU Abu Dhabi

 Education: MA, PhD University of Heidelberg

 Research Areas: intersections of political and cultural, diplomatic, and transnational history, 20th century US-European relations, Cold War

 Martin Klimke’s research explores the intersections of political and cultural, diplomatic, and transnational history.
 It is dedicated to the role of America in the world with an emphasis on processes of transnational exchange in US-European relations in the 20th century, and more particularly in the period of the Cold War.
 Klimke analyzes the multifaceted impact “American” ideas and cultural practices have had once adopted in different sociopolitical settings, and the ways in which US history has become intertwined with other countries’ politics and societies.

 The increasingly global cultural, political, and military presence of the United States, especially after World War II, as well as the country’s complex entanglement with the forces of globalization, are at the center of his scholarly interests.
 A special focus of his research is transnational protest movements, processes of cultural transfer, and global networks of dissent, e.g., with respect to 1960/70s protest movements, the African American freedom struggle in the 20th century, or the grassroots activism of the 1980s.

 Klimke studied at the University of Göttingen, Amherst College, and the University of Heidelberg.
 Before joining NYU Abu Dhabi, he taught at the University of Heidelberg, Georgetown University, Rutgers University, and Meiji University, Tokyo.